delta-io/delta/protocol_rfcs/type-widening.md

 ## Writer Requirements for Type Widening

-When Type Widening is enabled (when the table property `delta.enableTypeWidening` is set to `true`), then:
+When Type Widening is supported (when the `writerFeatures` field of a table's `protocol` action contains `enableTypeWidening`), then:
-- Writers must reject applying any **unsupported type change**.
+- Writers must reject applying any unsupported type change.
-- Writers should allow updating the table schema to apply a **supported type change** to a column, struct field, map key/value or array element.
 - Writers must record type change information in the `metadata` of the nearest ancestor [StructField](#struct-field).
 See [Type Change Metadata](#type-change-metadata).

-When Type Widening is supported (when the `writerFeatures` field of a table's `protocol` action contains `enableTypeWidening`), then:
-- Writers must preserve the `delta.typeChanges` field in the metadata fields in the schema when a schema is updated.
+- Writers must preserve the `delta.typeChanges` field in the metadata fields in the schema when the table schema is updated.
-- Writers can remove an element from a `delta.typeChanges` field in the metadata fields in the schema when all active `add` actions in the latest version of the table have a `defaultRowCommitVersion` value that is not NULL and that is greater or equal to the `tableVersion` value of that `delta.typeChanges` element.
+- Writers may remove the `delta.typeChanges` metadata in the table schema if all data files use the same column and field types as the table schema.
-- Writers must set the `defaultRowCommitVersion` field in new `add` actions to the version number of the log enty containing the `add` action.
-- Writers must set the `defaultRowCommitVersion` field in recommitted and checkpointed `add` actions and `remove` actions to the `defaultRowCommitVersion` of the last committed `add` action with the same `path`.

-The last two requirements related to `defaultRowCommitVersion` are a subset of the requirements from [Writer Requirements for Row Tracking](#writer-requirements-for-row-tracking) that may be implemented separately without introducing a dependency on the [Row Tracking](#row-tracking) table feature.
+When Type Widening is enabled (when the table property `delta.enableTypeWidening` is set to `true`), then:
+- Writers should allow updating the table schema to apply a supported type change to a column, struct field, map key/value or array element.

 ## Reader Requirements for Type Widening
 When Type Widening is supported (when the `readerFeatures` field of a table's `protocol` action contains `enableTypeWidening`), then:
-- Readers must allow reading data files written before the table underwent any **supported type change**, and must convert such values to the current, wider type.
+- Readers must allow reading data files written before the table underwent any supported type change, and must convert such values to the current, wider type.
-- Readers must validate that type changes in the `delta.typeChanges` field in the table schema for the table version they are reading are supported and fail when finding any **unsupported type change**.
+- Readers must validate that they support all type changes in the `delta.typeChanges` field in the table schema for the table version they are reading and fail when finding any unsupported type change.

 ### Column Metadata
 > ***Change to existing section (underlined)***